Already have a Username/Password for Kesmas: National Public Health Journal?

 - Submission of a manuscript implies that authors have met any requirements of the editorial policy and publication ethics.

-- Authors retain copyright of articles published in Kesmas: Public Health Journal
+- Authors retain copyright of articles published in Kesmas: National Public Health Journal

 - Authors also grant any third party the right to use the articles freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.